ashtuchkin/iconv-lite/README.md

 ## Notes

 When decoding, be sure to supply a Buffer to decode() method, otherwise [bad things usually happen](https://github.com/ashtuchkin/iconv-lite/wiki/Use-Buffers-when-decoding).
 Untranslatable characters are set to � or ?.
 No transliteration is currently supported.
+Uses BOM to determine endianness, but doesn't remove it.
+Use ['strip-bom' module](https://github.com/sindresorhus/strip-bom).
+Node versions 0.10.31 and 0.11.13 are buggy, don't use them (see #65, #77).

 ## Testing